correial/correial.github.io/content/Fast Robots/Lab 3/index.md

 <img src="/Fast Robots Media/Lab 3/ToF and IMU Counter.png" height=75 alt="Alt text" style="display:block;">
 <figcaption>IMU and ToF Counters</figcaption>

-From the counters we can see that the ToF sensors were considerably slower than the IMU at recieving data.
+From the counters we can see that the ToF sensors were considerably slower than the IMU at recieving data and thus would be the limiting factor.
 After 5 seconds of data collection this corresponds **10 Hz for the ToF and 98 Hz for the IMU**.

 ### ToF Sensor Data (Over Bluetooth)